SamG101-Developer/SPP-Compiler-5/docs-compiler-sphinx/source/spec-api/type-system/Array-Type.md

 ## Indexing

 As with tuples, indexing is done with the `.0` operator, where the index can be any number between 0 and the length of the array.
 This is compile-time enforced, to prevent any runtime bounds errors for element access.
+Because elements aren't guaranteed to exist in the array, the indexing return type is `std::option::Opt[T]`.

+Typically, the `.get` method is used, as runtime values can be passed into the method.